CloudCannon/Academy/_posts/2017-02-07-advanced-blogging.md

 ~~~
 {% endraw %}

+Now `post.title` is "How are chocolate cookies made?".

+## Setting a date
-We can do the same thing with the date, so let's publish this post on new year's day.
+We can do the same thing with the date.
+Let's publish this post on new year's day.

 {% raw %}
 ~~~html